 Smoking doesn’t prevent you from giving blood, but it’s still a good idea to try to quit.

-- You’ll have a lower chance of developing heart disease, lung disease, cancer, and other conditions that can result from smoking.
+- You’ll lower your chance of developing heart disease, lung disease, cancer, and other conditions that can result from smoking.

-- Your friends and loved ones won’t be exposed to secondhand smoke.
+- You’ll remove the risk of exposing your friends and loved ones to secondhand smoke.

-- You’ll be able to breathe easier and cough less.
+- You’ll cough less and be able to breathe easier.